grafana/tempo/docs/tempo/website/getting-started/example-demo-app.md

 * [Tempo configuration]({{< relref "../configuration" >}})

 If you are interested in instrumentation, see [Tempo instrumentation]({{< relref "instrumentation" >}}).

-> **Note:** You can use [Grafana Cloud](https://grafana.com/products/cloud/features/#cloud-dashboards-grafana) to avoid installing, maintaining, and scaling your own instance of Grafana Tempo.
-The free forever plan includes 50GB of free traces.
-[Create an account to get started](https://grafana.com/auth/sign-up/create-user?pg=docs-tempo&plcmt=in-text).

 ## Docker Compose

 The [docker-compose examples](https://github.com/grafana/tempo/tree/main/example/docker-compose) are simpler and designed to show minimal configuration.